dimitri/pgloader/pgloader.1.md

     A filename where to copy the summary output.
 When relative, the filename is expanded into `*root-dir`.

-  * `-E`, `--list-encodings`:
-    List known encodings in this version of pgloader.

-  * `-U`, `--upgrade-config`:
-    Parse given files in the command line as `pgloader.conf` files with the `INI` syntax that was in use in pgloader versions 2.x, and output the new command syntax for pgloader on standard output.

   * `-l <file>`, `--load-lisp-file <file>`:
     Specify a lisp <file> to compile and load into the pgloader image before reading the commands, allowing to define extra transformation function.